top of page

 About the Book

-Building Natural Language Processing (NLP) solutions that deliver ongoing business value is not straightforward.
-This book provides clarity and guidance on how to design, develop, deploy, and maintain NLP solutions that address real-world business problems.
+Building Natural Language Processing (NLP) and artificial intelligence (AI) solutions that deliver ongoing business value is not straightforward.
+"Teaching Computers to Read" provides clarity and guidance on how to design, develop, deploy, and maintain NLP solutions that address real-world business problems.
+The code companion provides hands-on emphasis of the best practices and approaches in the book.

-Through providing best practices across the lifecycle of NLP development, this handbook will help organizations – particularly technical teams – use critical thinking to understand how, when, and why to build NLP solutions, what the common challenges are, and how to address or avoid those challenges.
+Through providing best practices across the lifecycle of NLP development, this handbook will help teams to use critical thinking to understand how, when, and why to build NLP solutions, what the common challenges are, and how to address or avoid those challenges.
 These best practices help organizations deliver consistent value to their stakeholders and deliver on the promise of AI and NLP.

 bookcover.jpg